roasted cauliflower and pumpkin soup

 The only thing that could make this any better: some melty thyme & gruyere topped toast for dipping and mopping.
 Though overall this is a fairly healthy cauliflower and pumpkin soup, make no mistake, this meal is for the soul.

-noteworthy ingredients for cauliflower and pumpkin soup
+ingredients for cauliflower and pumpkin soup

 various ingredients for cauliflower pumpkin soup arranged on a stone surface. each ingredient bears a corresponding label